-- 1. History is not rocket science.
-You don't have to be a genius to learn history, but you DO need to study, memorize, and think.
-College history is harder than Coach's high school history, but, one hopes, also more interesting. - 2.
-Success in a history course, as in all college course work, requires dedication and study.
-A good rule of thumb for any college course is that you should spend three hours of out-of-class study and preparation for every hour you spend in the lecture.
-For every week of lectures (about three hours) a good minimum of study, then, is nine hours.
+- 1. History is not brain surgery.
+If you leave out a few small bits, nobody dies, and there usually aren't any messy bits and bloody surgical instruments left strewn around the room after the exam. - 2.
+The study of history, like all college course work, requires some dedication and study in order to succeed.
+A good rule of thumb for any college course is that you should spend three hours of out-of-class study and preparation for every hour you spend in lectures.
+For every week of lectures (3 hours) a good minimum of study, then, is nine hours.
 I'm not saying that if you do this, you will get an A. But, it's a good start. - 3.
 This guide contains a lot of tips and strategies to help you study and prepare for examinations.
 Some may work better for you than others.
 The idea is to give you a lot of possibilities so that you can pick and choose strategies that work best for you.